phazei/ComfyUI-Prompt-Stash/README.md

 ## Features ✨

+- NEW!⭐ **Import / Export**: Save and share your prompt file, import will merge and won't overwrite anything.
 - **Save Prompts**: Easily save prompts with a custom name for quick access.
 - **Multiple Lists**: Organize your prompts into different lists or categories.
 - **Pass-Through Functionality**: Connect to LLM nodes and capture their outputs directly into the plugin.